TennisRunner/Windows7Logon/README.md

 Inject the dll into the LogonUI.exe when the lock screen is shown.
 You can use `MemoryMapping`, `SetWindowsHook`, or `CreateRemoteThread` passing the file name address as the lparam, after writing the string to an allocated page of process's memory.

+There is a sample console project you can use.
+It locks the screen, then unlocks it 5 seconds later using the password you define in the sample.cpp file.